sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_5.rst

    are boys.
 I walk around the maternity wards and observe 20 girls and only 10 boys.
 Seems like a pretty convincing difference, right?
-But later on, it turns out that I had actually walked into the same ward 10 times and in fact I had only seen 2 girls and 1 boy.
+But later on, it turns out that I had actually walked into the same ward 10 times and in fact I had only seen two girls and one boy.
 Not as convincing, is it?
-My original 30 *observations* were massively non-independent, and were only in fact equivalent to 3 independent observations.
+My original 30 *observations* were massively non-independent, and were only in fact equivalent to three independent observations.
-   Obviously thit is an extreme (and extremely silly) example, but it illustrates the basic issue.
+   Obviously this is an extreme (and extremely silly) example, but it illustrates the basic issue.
 Non-independence “stuffs things up”.
    Sometimes it causes you to falsely reject the null, as the silly hospital example illustrates, but it can go the other way too.
-To give a slightly less stupid example, let us consider what would happen if I had done the cards experiment slightly differently Instead of asking 200 people to try to imagine sampling one card at random, suppose I asked 50 people to select 4 cards.
+To give a slightly less stupid example, let us consider what would happen if I had done the cards experiment slightly differently Instead of asking 200 people to try to imagine sampling one card at random, suppose I asked 50 people to select four cards.
 One possibility would be that *everyone* selects one heart, one club, one diamond and one spade (in keeping with the “representativeness heuristic”; :ref:`Tversky & Kahneman, 1974 <Tversky_1974>`).
-Thit is highly non-random behaviour from people, but in this case I would get an observed frequency of 50 for all four suits.
+This is highly non-random behaviour from people, but in this case I would get an observed frequency of 50 for all four suits.
 For this example the fact that the observations are non-independent (because the four cards that you pick will be related to